meilisearch/documentation/learn/getting_started/installation.md

 ## Meilisearch Cloud

-[Meilisearch Cloud](https://cloud.meilisearch.com/login) is one of the easiest way to get started with Meilisearch.
-Try our free plan.
+[Meilisearch Cloud](https://www.meilisearch.com/pricing) is one of the easiest way to get started with Meilisearch.
+The Build plan allows you to index up to 100k documents and perform 10k search requests per month for free!

 ## Cloud deploy